amotolani/simple-k8s-app/README.md

 *  Port (8080)

-To run the app locally in deub mode you can use the helper script provided by running the below command in the project root directory
+To run the app locally in debug mode you can use the helper script provided by running the below command in the project root directory

 ```sh
  make debug